 - Network architecture and mobility protocols

-- LTE networks
+- 4G and 5G networks

 - Security in mobile networks